Baphomet42/Data-Packs/README.md

             + Motion is preserved in more cases after passing through portals
         + Elevator teleports are now more seamless
             + Any existing elevators will need to be relinked
+        + Zone changes
+            + Load zones without a level configured will no longer unload the current level
+                + Levels can be unloaded by entering an elevator or through 42menu
+            + Trigger zones are now unloaded with the rest of the level
+            + Removed death zones
+                + Defining out-of-bounds regions will eventually become part of the level system
+        + Misc fixes and performance improvements
     + **XLTT**
         + Improved O.D.M. physics
             + Air drag is reduced during O.D.M flight